In anticipation of conventions returning to North Carolina this summer, I’m revisiting an old post from 2017’s Heroes Convention in Charlotte.

 Last weekend I attended the Heroes Convention here in Charlotte, NC.
 I’m just starting to get into reading comics and graphic novels, so I wasn’t originally planning on attending.
-However I was given free tickets at the last minute, so my husband and I decided to go for it.
+However, I lucked into free tickets at the last minute, so my husband and I decided to go for it.

 It was fantastic.
-I was a little overwhelmed by the rows and rows of vendors selling various comic books and merchandise, but really enjoyed the positive energy from the crowd.
+I was a little overwhelmed by the rows and rows of vendors loaded with stacks of comic books and merchandise, but enjoyed the positive energy from the crowd.
 I posted earlier this week about the fantastic cosplayers in attendance here, their creativity and passion was amazing.

 I was able to step into a panel held by shrinktank.com examining the psychology of evil, and it was both entertaining and thought provoking.
 The panel discussed Philip George Zimbardo’s villain scale, how they use comics and pop culture in therapy, and fielded questions from the crowd.